Ståle Stensaas

-Ståle Stensaas (born 7 July 1971 in Trondheim) is a Norwegian football coach and former player.
+Ståle Stensaas (born 7 July 1971) is a Norwegian football coach and former player.
 He spent the majority of his career at Rosenborg, and he is currently coaching Rosenborg's junior team.

 Career

 Stensaas played for the Norwegian Tippeliga side Rosenborg from 1992 to 1997.
 One of the highlights of his career is his super goal against Blackburn Rovers in the UEFA Champions League in 1995.
 He was sold to Scottish club Rangers, where he scored goals against Kilmarnock in the league and Falkirk in the League Cup.
 He struggled to hold a place in the Rangers team and he returned to Rosenborg in 2000.
-Stensaas was sold to F.C Lyn Oslo in the winter 2007, on a two-year contract.
-In the 2008 season he was on loan to Tippeligaen rivals Lillestrøm SK.
+Stensaas was sold to Lyn in the winter 2007, on a two-year contract.
+In the 2008 season he was on loan to Tippeligaen rivals Lillestrøm.

 He has nine caps, and one goal.